PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

-- `address`: String-the address to be read
+- `address`: String-the address to be read.
-- `position`: Number-index number in storage
+- `position`: Number-index number in storage.
-- `defaultBlock`: Number|String-Optional, use this parameter to override the platon.defaultBlock attribute value
+- `defaultBlock`: Number|String-Optional, use this parameter to override the platon.defaultBlock attribute value.

 return value: